jeffreytzeng/HackerRank/Algorithms/Implementation/Counting Valleys/README.md

 Given a sequence of up and down steps represent Gary's hike.
-Counting how many valleys he passed through.
+Counting how many valleys he passed through.<br />
+Note:

+	A mountain is a sequence of consecutive steps above sea level, starting with a step up from sea level and ending with a step down to sea level.
+	A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.

 Input Format: